Standard Credit Card Size or Dimensions

 How can visually impaired consumers tell a credit card from a debit card?

-Credit card issuers are increasingly moving away from using raised letters and numbers as part of their card designs.
-Mastercard, for instance, plans to introduce the Touch Card, which uses a distinctive notch on the side (rounded for debit, squared for credit, triangular for prepaid) to aid those who may struggle to identify the card they’re using.
+Credit card issuers are increasingly moving away from using raised letters and numbers as part of their card designs and developing inclusive options.
+Mastercard, for instance, offers the Touch Card, which uses a distinctive notch on the side (rounded for debit, squared for credit, triangular for prepaid) to aid those who may need a tactile way to identify the card they’re using.

 Photo credit: iStock/Sitthiphong